5 Family Experiences To Build Better Understanding of Disabilities

-People fear what they don’t know so use these 5 ways to help kids understand disabilities.
+People often fear what they don’t know about disabilities.
+Cultivate empathy with these 5 ways to help people of all ages better understand disabilities.

-Rachel Olstad, mom to a child with special needs, is working with the Southern Oregon Joni and Friends Board to change that with interactive workshops called “Come Feel What I Feel.”
-They visit schools, churches, and organizations with displays promoting understanding of various disabilities.
-Olstad shared five stations you can use in your church.
+Rachel Olstad, mom to a child with special needs, worked with the Southern Oregon Joni and Friends Board to create interactive workshops called “Come Feel What I Feel.”
+They visited schools, churches, and organizations with displays promoting understanding of various disabilities.
+Olstad shared five stations you can easily create and allow families to explore and experience them together—with parents or other caregivers guiding their kids.

 “We post definitions and facts about disabilities on posters and encourage people to read all the information before trying the experiences for themselves,” says Olstad.
 “Once people feel what children with disabilities experience, their hearts open toward this ministry.”